drewkett/notes/windows.md

 [PowerShell/Win32-OpenSSH](https://github.com/PowerShell/Win32-OpenSSH/wiki/Install-Win32-OpenSSH)

 Need a local account for login to work.
 AzureAD accounts can't be used to login as best I can tell

+# Sysinternals
+## sdelete

+sdelete can securely delete files or directories

+sdelete can also write zeros to the empty space on a disk.
+Useful for fixed size virtual machines, since it would make compression better for archiving